Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 g.gfql(query) # engine='pandas' (default)

-g.gfql(query, engine='polars') # up to ~38x faster on real graphs, no GPU, identical results
+g.gfql(query, engine='polars') # often much faster on query-heavy workloads, identical results

 Your existing pandas, Polars, or cuDF graph works as-is: the input frames are accepted and